-Globally, the consumption of livestock products has increased drastically since the mid-1990 and continues to rise.
-This increase in consumer demand has impacted the agricultural systems in the region, but because food is now a global business, there is often no regional link between consumption and production.
+Globally, the consumption of livestock products has increased drastically since the mid-1990 and continues to rise (FAOSTAT 2016).
+This increase in consumer demand has impacted the agricultural systems in the region, but because food is now a global business, there is often no regional link between consumption and production (van Grinsven et al. 2018).
 As a result, reducing the consumption of livestock products in the Baltic Sea catchment could lead to different outcomes depending on how farmers respond.

-First, what if people in the Baltic Sea catchment consumed fewer livestock products that were produced outside the catchment?
+First, what if people in the Baltic Sea catchment consumed fewer animal products that were produced in the region?